Banco BRB MCP

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description discloses important behavioral details beyond annotations: it overrides Pluggy's automatic categorization, creates a Category Rule, and describes batch error handling ('per-item errors do not fail the whole batch').
-No contradictions with annotations.
+The description reveals key behavioral details beyond annotations: it overrides Pluggy's automatic categorization, creates a Category Rule for future similar transactions (case-insensitive exact match), and describes batch behavior including per-item error handling without failing the whole batch.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.